 1. Set up a Walkway

 Adding a path within the landscaping can add depth to your yard.
-It can also provide people another avenue to enjoy wildlife.
-Getting that morning walk in will be much easier with a walkway in the landscaping.
+It can also provide people with another avenue to enjoy wildlife.
+Getting that morning walk-in will be much easier with a walkway in the landscaping.

-Pavers or stepping stones are a perfect solution for someone on a budget.
+Pavers or stepping stones are a perfect solution for someone on a budget looking for cheap landscaping ideas.
 Not only is the walkway functional, but it also directs attention to the best areas of your yard.
 Visitors can explore new spots by seeing one of these walkways.

 Walkways can also preserve the grass in the long run.
 Setting up a walkway will provide visitors with directions on where to go.
 It also allows them to explore other areas of the yard.
 If you want to spice up the walkway, you can add plants or moss.
 This addition will create a sense of elegance, but it will also allow you to stay under budget.